sugarlabs/GSoC/README.md

 ## Introduction
-Google Summer of Code is a *global program focused on bringing more student developers into open source software development*.
+Google Summer of Code is a *global program focused on bringing more applicant developers into open source software development*.
 See [how it works](https://summerofcode.withgoogle.com/how-it-works).

 Sugar Labs is a Google Summer of Code 2026 mentoring organisation.